 Lot Entitlement Lot Entitlement Lot Entitlement

-Total th
+Total this Schedule

-Additio
+Additional Schedule (Sheets)

 TOTAL A

 The schedule may be made as large as necessary as will fit in the available space.
 If space is insufficient, an additional schedule may be placed on an additional sheet.
 However, the main schedule, together with the total of all entitlements must appear on Form 21B.